kas-gui/design/widget/input-data.md

 Data models
 -----------

-A key part of the motivation is to unify "normal" widgets with data model widgets like `ListView`.
+Part of the motivation for input data is to unify "normal" widgets with data model widgets like `ListView`.
 We can do this by requiring that the data passed into `ListView` supports `ListData`, then passing `ListData::Item` to its children.